ahadrauf/gca_dynamics/README.md

     return sol
 ```

+## FAQ's
+* I get the error ```gca.py:149: RuntimeWarning: invalid value encountered in sqrt``` or ```gca.py:177: IntegrationWarning: The occurrence of roundoff error is detected, which prevents
+  the requested tolerance from being achieved.
+The error may be
+  underestimated.``` when running my code and using Fes_calc2 (i.e. choosing calc_method=2 as an option
+  for Fes() in gca.py).
+    * This is likely because the time step of the integration is too large.
+You can change this in the
+    max_step option in solve_ivp() (e.g. see the sim_gca() function in sim_gca_V_fingerL_pullin_release.py
+      for reference.
+Note that not all integral solvers in Scipy accept the max_step argument - the default
+      RK45 method has been found to work pretty well).
+The error is caused when the gap between fingers
+      becomes negative (i.e. pull-in happens, but the integration routine jumps over the
+      terminate_simulation boundary condition instead of converging to it).

+* I get the warning ```mio.py:226: MatReadWarning: Duplicate variable name "None" in stream - replacing previous with new
+Consider mio5.varmats_from_mat to split file into single variable files
+  matfile_dict = MR.get_variables(variable_names)```
+  * Probably not an issue?
+This is caused by some file formatting issue in how I'm reading the data files (in the ```/data```
+    folder).
+I'm not sure exactly how to fix this, to be honest - fiddling with the import settings should
+  be enough, but it reads the data correctly so who cares?

 ## Acknowledgements
 This library was inspired by work by Daniel Contreras and Craig Schindler during their Ph.D.